 Inactive employees or beneficiaries currently receiving benefits 1

 Active plan participants 4

 Total 5

 2. Total OPEB Liability

-The Health Services' total OPEB liability of \$33,941 was measured as of January 1, 2018, and was determined by an actuarial valuation as of that date.
+The Health Services' total OPEB liability of \$31,103 was determined by an actuarial valuation as of January 1, 2018, and was rolled forward to a measurement date of January 1, 2019.